hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Digesting_Documentation.md

 ### Description
 In this challenge, we are tasked with assuming that `/challenge/challenge` does not have a man page.
 To find the available commands, we can use the `--help` option.
+When doing this 2 commands stand out two stand out: *-g GIVE_THE_FLAG*, *--give-the-flag GIVE_THE_FLAG* get the flag, if given the correct value -p, --print-value print the value that will cause the -g option to give you the flag

 ### Info / Stuff We Should Know
-- Running the command `/challenge/challenge --help` reveals several commands, but two stand out:
+- Running the command `/challenge/challenge --help` reveals several commands abd functions about the command /challenge/challenge.
--g GIVE_THE_FLAG, --give-the-flag GIVE_THE_FLAG get the flag, if given the correct value -p, --print-value print the value that will cause the -g option to give you the flag

 ### Step-by-Step Solution